Interstate 840 (Tennessee): Route description

+I-840 is maintained by the Tennessee Department of Transportation (TDOT), along with all other Interstate, US, and state highways in Tennessee.
+In 2025, annual average daily traffic (AADT) volumes ranged from 13,232 vehicles at the western terminus to 68,974 vehicles between I-24 and U.S. Route 41/70S (US 41/70S).

 I-840 begins at an interchange with I-40 in Dickson County southeast of Dickson and Burns.
 It initially runs southeast through a rural area, passing through a mix of farmland and woodlands characterized by a terrain made up of rolling hills, the eastbound lanes briefly gaining a truck climbing lane.
 The highway crosses into Hickman County about 5 mi later.
 The route remains in Hickman County for less than 1.5 mi before crossing into Williamson County and reaching an interchange with SR 100 about 1 mi later.
 I-840 continues through a predominantly rural area over the next 5 mi, alternating between farmland and woodlands before transitioning into a region characterized by dense woodlands, rolling hills with moderate grades, and several streams and creeks.
 About 2 mi beyond this point, I-840 reaches SR 46 at an interchange near the community of Leiper's Fork.
 About 3 mi later, I-840 crosses the Natchez Trace Parkway and gradually turns east, continuing through similar terrain.
-After about 7 mi, I-840 passes through flat terrain consisting primarily of farmland and woodlands over the next approximately 8 mi before briefly entering a suburban area south of Franklin and coming to an interchange with U.S. Route 31 (US 31, Columbia Pike).
+After about 7 mi, I-840 passes through flat terrain consisting primarily of farmland and woodlands over the next approximately 8 mi before briefly entering a suburban area south of Franklin and coming to an interchange with US 31 (US 31, Columbia Pike).
 About 2 mi beyond this point is an interchange with US 431 (Lewisburg Pike).
 Less than 1 mi later, I-840 comes to an interchange with I-65 that resembles a combination interchange, containing two loop ramps and two underpass ramps that cross I-840 combined.